tubakousar/gualleryapp/README.md

 - View images in fullscreen mode on click.
 - Upload multiple images without replacing existing ones.
 - Fully responsive design for mobile, tablet, and desktop.
+- Displays all the uploaded images in a grid layout.